 Hi!
 I’m Philip Newton.
 I'm 46 and I’m fascinated by languages and writing systems and I like to learn little bits and pieces of all sorts of languages.
 I also like computers and programming.

 It would be great if you included a sentence or two in your language (with translation) on your postcard, especially if it’s not a very widely-spoken one worldwide.
 (Or if you speak a widely-spoken language but the area where you live has a distinct dialect, perhaps a line or two in that!
 Such as from a local song, a poem, or a typical saying.)

 If you don't know what to write about, tell me what the last thing was that you ate or about your favourite food when you were a child!

-If you want to, write me on a piece of cardboard from a cereal box, packet of biscuits, or something like that! :)
+If you want to, write to me on a piece of cardboard from a cereal box, packet of biscuits, or something like that! :)

 Easter cards are welcome around Easter, and Christmas cards (whether postcards or folded greeting cards) any time of the year :) Also birthday cards in October/November.

 Some ideas for cards, in no particular order: